-It is not possible, however, for all majors to qualify for the 3+3 Law program.
-Chemistry, Computer Science, Mathematics, Social Work, and most engineering programs require too much sequential work in those disciplines to allow completion in three years.
-Biology majors would require some summer course work in order to complete this program.
+It is not possible, however, for all majors to qualify for the 3+3 program.
+Chemistry, Computer Science, Mathematics, Social Work and all engineering programs require too much sequential work in the discipline to allow completion in three years.
+Biology and Environmental Science would require some summer course work to finish.